-Our Board of Directors has determined that each member of the Audit Committee is "independent" for Audit Committee purposes as that term is defined in the rules of the SEC and the applicable Nasdaq rules, and each has sufficient knowledge in financial and auditing matters to serve on the Audit Committee.
-Our Board of Directors has designated Miranda Toledano as an "Audit Committee financial expert," as defined under the applicable rules of the SEC.
+Richard S. Lindahl was appointed as the new Audit Committee Chair in April 2023, in conjunction with his appointment to the Compass board.
+Mary Ann Gray served on our Audit Committee throughout 2023 and in March 2024 was replaced by James P. Boylan as our new member of the Audit Committee Our Board of Directors has determined that each member of the Audit Committee during 2023 and currently is "independent" for Audit Committee purposes as that term is defined in the rules of the SEC and the applicable Nasdaq rules, and each has sufficient knowledge in financial and auditing matters to serve on the Audit Committee.
+Our Board of Directors has designated Richard S. Lindahl as an "Audit Committee financial expert," as defined under the applicable rules of the SEC.

-During the fiscal year ended December 31, 2021, the Audit Committee met four times and each of the members attended at least 75% of the meetings of the Audit Committee held during the period for which such person served as a member.
+During the fiscal year ended December 31, 2023, the Audit Committee met five times and each of the then-current members attended at least 75% of the meetings of the Audit Committee held during the period for which such person served as a member.
+The Audit Committee also acted through various written consents and resolutions throughout the year.